 I. RESIST FACIAL RECOGNITION

 Facial recognition technology is being used by police and private companies in publicly accessible places.
-It breaches everyone’s human rights and is discriminatory and authoritarian.
+It breaches everyone’s human rights, discriminates against people of colour and is unlawful.
 It’s time to ban it.
 Sign the petition today.

 "The police are supposed to protect us and make us feel safe – but I think the technology is intimidating and intrusive."